workdowg/TF700t-AKBI/README.md

 This installer script allows you to go through a kexecboot and rootfs install.

-If this is your first install, follow the menu choices in order.
+If this is your first install, you will need to follow the first 3 menu choices.
+Menu choices 4 and 5 are now optional.
+Choice 4 installs the default boot.cfg sample file, or restore your original by renaming the backup boot.cfg.old to boot.cfg.
+Choice 5 allows you to modify the boot.cfg from an Android text editor (Jota).

 And although the scripts have some error checking, be sure, as always, to make sure you have a current backup...

 This is a menu driven Android terminal based installer.